 One of the most important parts of Sec.
 542 of the Texas Insurance Code mandates the insurance provider pay a covered claim within 60 days after receiving items requested from the customer.
 The failure to pay the claim within 60 days makes the insurance provider responsible to pay not only the benefits owed in accordance with the policy, but also a percentage or even the entirety of the policyholder’s attorneys’ fees, and an additional 18% of the benefits owed under the policy for punishment.

 It is important to note that the lone star state’s insurance law as well as the laws of the majority of other states restrict prompt pay protection to covered claims.
 If there is any question as to whether you claim is covered, do not take the insurance company’s word!
-Meet with our legal team for a thorough review of your claim.
+Meet with our Texas insurance attorneys for a thorough review of your claim.
 We will analyze your unique claim, determine if there is the potential for it to be covered based on the insurance policy terms and fiercely represent you in and out of court.